santanisumeet/Mispriced-Diamonds/README.md

 # Mispriced-Diamonds
-The viz. showcases the price comparion of diamonds based on carats
+The viz. showcases the price comparison of diamonds based on carats